EcoPro-Systems/Data-Viewer/README.md

 - Enable `git lfs` for your account: `git lfs install --skip-smudge`
   - Disable the smudge filter to avoid more painful initial clone
 - Clone repo: `git clone git@github.jpl.nasa.gov:EcoPro/Data-Viewer.git`
+- For JPL users only
+  - Some pre-built assets are stored for development use
   - Pull down git lfs artifacts: `git lfs pull`
   - Reinstate the smudge filter: `git lfs install --force`
   - Unpack the GeoServer data bundle: `./scripts/unpack.sh`
 - Populate `docker/.env`
-  - `ECOPRO_DATA_DIR` absolute path to the directory where the EcoPro data files are located
+  - `ECOPRO_DATA_DIR` path to the directory where the EcoPro data files are located (usually something like `./data_files`)
-  - `ECOPRO_GEOSERVER_DATA_DIR` absolute path to the geoserver_data directory
+  - `ECOPRO_GEOSERVER_DATA_DIR` path to the geoserver_data directory (usually something like `./geoserver_data`)
 - Start services: `./scripts/start.sh`
   - wait a few minutes for GeoServer to start up
   - use `-d` to run docker services in detached (in the background)